Skip To Content

 12:30-1:45 p.m.

-Enjoy a plated membership luncheon, the perfect setting to network with peers and exchange ideas in a relaxed atmosphere.
-After lunch, dive into a timely panel discussion on “Managing Risk in an Evolving Regulatory Environment.”
-Industry experts will share actionable strategies for navigating compliance changes, mitigating emerging risks, and preparing for the future.
+The membership luncheon was the perfect setting to network and exchange ideas in a relaxed atmosphere.
+After lunch, the group dove into a timely panel discussion where industry experts shared actionable strategies for navigating compliance changes, mitigating emerging risks, and preparing for the future.

 Members Awards Dinner